 Memories of your first baseball game may fade in time, but a picture is worth a thousand words.
 Search through old photo albums with family and talk about all the wonderful times in your lives.
 Dust off those old letters from your grandparents and re-read your favorite passages with your family.
 You may be surprised by all the emotions that a few pieces of paper can stir up!
 Additionally, it’s important to document moments for the future as well.
 Don’t forget to bring a camera to events, like children’s birthday parties and family reunions.
 These small acts can preserve memories for generations to come.

 Not every memory can be documented.
 Sometimes a great conversation can reveal more than an entire photo album.
 Take some time in the present to recall the past with your family members.
 Call your parents and Have the Talk of a Lifetime, ask them about their favorite memories, or invite your grandparents to lunch for a casual interview.
 What are their favorite childhood memories?
 What things inspire them?
 Who are their role models of the past and present?
-For more ideas, visit the Have the Talk of a Lifetime website to learn more about how your loved ones want to be remembered.

 Take Time to Reflect